bokkypoobah/RocketpoolCrowdsaleAudit/audit/README.md

 * After finalisation, if:
   * minimum funding goal is not met, call `claimTokensAndRefund()` to receive a refund
   * minimum funding goal is met and there is an excess in contributed ethers, call `claimTokensAndRefund()` to receive excess ethers proportional to contributions
-* TODO - CHECK - Open ended sale - user can claim refunds or eexcess ethers before finalisation
+* TODO - CHECK - Open ended sale - user can claim refunds or excess ethers before finalisation

 <br />